 Note: If you were using the Add Account widget in a production scenario, this token would be the user token of whatever user is logged into your application.

-Step Five: Generate a one-time user authentication token
+Step Four: Generate a one-time user authentication token

 Configure your web application to send a POST request to /users/auth/onetime to generate a one-time user authentication token for the logged-in user.
 The single-use access token you create for the logged-in user is valid for one request only, and expires five minutes after it is generated.
 See the "Return single-use token" section of the Users page for more information about this endpoint.